IsaiahSavage/faithlink-mvp/__tests__/user/user-tests.md

 - There are many different ways

 - **Question: What is the name of the featured resource on the Resources page?**
+- **Question: Navigate into the featured resource and take a screenshot.
+Upload this picture to the form.**

 ## Profile Page: